tmort/Socialite/README.md

 	Socialite.load(context);

 Be kind!
-Provide an element to search within using `context` rather than the whole document.
+Provide a scope to search within using `context` (a containing element) rather than the whole document.

 ### Activate